johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 In the terminal window:
 `$ npm install express mongodb --save`

 This command will install Express and the MongoDB Node.js driver.
 In addition, you'll notice a new directory named `node_modules`.
-This is the directory where Node installes the packages locally.
+This is the directory where Node installs the packages locally.

 The `--save` command tells NPM to save the dependency in the `package.json` file.
 If you open that file, it's now possible to see these dependencies.